arrow-kt/arrow-website/content/docs/learn/typed-errors/nullable-and-option.md

 <!--- KNIT example-option-04.kt -->

 Our previous examples of `List<Int?>` would not even compile in that case, so this is not a good solution.
-Instead, we could use `firstOrNone` and then we can handle the case where the first element is `null`:
+Instead, we could use `firstOrNone`, and then we can handle the case where the first element is `null`:

 <!--- INCLUDE
 import arrow.core.None